Optimal Liquidation under Partial Information with Price Impact: Examples and numerical results

 measures the marginal cost due to permanent price impact; in the sequel we refer to \eqref{eq:illiquidity-cost} as \emph{illiquidity cost}.
 Finally, note that $\pipost - \pi = \frac{ \pi(1-\pi) (c^\text{down}_1 - c^\text{down}_2)}{\pi c^\text{down}_1+(1-\pi)c^\text{down}_2} \,.$ Hence the remaining terms in \eqref{eq:def-cost} are equal to

 Simulations indicate that $V'$ is convex in $\pi$; this is quite natural as it implies that uncertainty about the true state reduces the optimal liquidation value.
-It follows that \eqref{eq:uncertainty-cost} is negative which leads to an increase in the optimal liquidation rate \eqref{eq:nu-int-sol}.
+It follows that \eqref{eq:uncertainty-cost} is negative which leads to an increase in the candidate optimal liquidation rate \eqref{eq:nu-int-sol}.
 Since $\pipost - \pi $ is largest for $\pi \approx 0.5$, this effect is most pronounced if the investor is uncertain about the true state.
 Hence \eqref{eq:uncertainty-cost} can be viewed as an uncertainty correction that makes the trader sell faster if he is uncertain about the true state.

-\paragraph{Numerical analysis and varying price impact parameters.} To gain further insight into the structure of the optimal liquidation rate we resort to numerical experiments.
+\paragraph{Numerical analysis and varying price impact parameters.} To gain further insight on the structure of the candidate optimal liquidation rate we resort to numerical experiments.
 We work with the parameter set given in Table \ref{tab:params}.
-Moreover, we set the liquidation value $h(w)\equiv 0$, that is we assume that block transactions at the horizon date are prohibitively expensive.
+Moreover, we set the liquidation value $h(w)\equiv 0$; this amounts to a strong penalization of any remaining inventory at $T$.
 Without loss of generality we set $s=1$, so that the expected liquidation profit is equal to $V'$.

-First, we discuss the form of the optimal liquidation rate for varying size of the temporary price impact, that is for varying $\fconst$, keeping the permanent price impact parameter $a$ constant at the moderate value $a= 7\times 10^{-6}$.
-Figure \ref{fig:pi-cf} shows the liquidation rate at $t=0$ for the cases of no, intermediate, and large temporary price impact as a function of $w$ and $\pi$.
-The figure is a contour plot: white areas correspond to $\nu_0 =0$; black areas correspond to selling at maximum speed ($\nu_0 = 18000$); grey areas correspond to selling at a moderate speed, see also the color bars below the graphs.
+First, we discuss the form of the candidate optimal liquidation rate for varying size of the temporary price impact, that is for varying $\fconst$, keeping the permanent price impact parameter $a$ constant at the moderate value $a= 7\times 10^{-6}$.
+Figure \ref{fig:pi-cf} shows the liquidation rate at $t=0$ for intermediate and large temporary price impact as a function of $w$ and $\pi$.
+The figure is a contour plot: white areas correspond to $\nu_0 =0$, grey areas correspond to selling at a moderate speed, see also the color bars below the graphs.
 Comparing the graphs we see that for higher temporary price impact (high $\fconst$) the trader tends to trade more evenly over the state space to keep the cost due to the temporary price impact small.
-Note that for $\fconst\to 0$ the liquidation strategy converges to a \emph{bang-bang type strategy}.
-The optimal policy is then characterized by two regions: a \emph{sell} region, where the trader sells at the maximum speed, and a \emph{wait} region, where she does not sell at all.
+The candidate optimal strategy is then characterized by two regions: a \emph{sell} region, where the trader sells at some (varying) speed, and a \emph{wait} region, where she does not sell at all.
 This reaction of $\nu^*_{t_k}$ to variations in $\fconst$ can also be derived theoretically by inspection of \eqref{eq:nu-int-sol}.